Luz María Gordillo, Ph.D.

 - Women’s, Gender, and Sexuality Studies

-Dr. Gordillo is Assistant Dean for Diversity, Equity, and Inclusive Excellence in the College of Agriculture, Human, and Natural Resource Sciences (CAHNRS); Associate Professor of History, and Chair of the Council on Equity, Diversity, and Inclusion at WSU Vancouver.
+Dr. Gordillo is Assistant Dean for Diversity, Equity, and Inclusive Excellence in the College of Agriculture, Human, and Natural Resource Sciences (CAHNRS); Associate Professor of History, and Campus Director of Faculty Equity and Outreach at WSU Vancouver.
 Her first book Mexican Women and the Other Side of Immigration: Engendering Transnational Ties published in 2010 garnered the National Association of Latina and Latino Anthropologists (ALLA) Book Award in 2011.
 In 2013, Dr. Gordillo co-directed and co-produced the film, entitled Antonia: A Chicana Story.
 In conjunction with the documentary, Dr. Gordillo worked on a series of interviews with Chicanx activists, scholars, artists, and art critics for the book Engendered History: The Collected Works of Antonia Castañeda.